bg3/100r.co/_programming/elements.md

 You can find more information about the book here: [From Nand to Tetris](https://www.nand2tetris.org).

 These are my notes as I work through the book.
+I'm sure there are much better solutions than mine to many of the problems.

 ## Chapter 1: Boolean Logic